 ABSTRACT

-This paper explores how public transport and micromobility travel interact using a case study of shared e-scooter users in inner Melbourne Australia.
+This paper explores how public transport and micromobility travel interact using a case study of shared e-scooter users in inner Melbourne, Australia.

 The research analyses travel patterns of e-scooter users in relation to Public Transport.
 A transit service level index is compiled.
 The spatial and temporal patterns of e-scooter travel are compared with service level to explore the hypothesis that e-scooter use is stronger in areas where inner area transit offers a poorer quality service.
 This questions if e-scooters act as a ‘gap filler’ to transit providing first-last mile access to transit.

-Overall we find e-scooter demand is highly concentrated in areas and at times when transit service levels are highest.
-This is highly suggested of a more competitive role for e-scooters rather than complementary with public transport.
-In general we therefore conclude that the widespread application of the hypothesis that e-scooters act as a ‘gap filler’ for areas of low transit and that first last mile to transit behaviours dominate is disproven.
+Overall, we find e-scooter demand is highly concentrated in areas and at times when transit service levels are highest.
+This suggests that shared e-scooters may be competing with transit service rather than filling gaps in service.
+We therefore conclude that the hypothesis that e-scooters act as a ‘gap filler’ for areas of low transit use is not supported.

-Nevertheless we have found limited and specific evidence of times and areas where ‘gap filling’ and first last mile trips are apparent.
-Early hours e-scooter travel volume is high and weekend e-scooter use is higher than weekdays; all when transit service levels are lower.
-We also found limited evidence of spatial gaps in transit where first last mile rail access was occurring and general evidence that rail related e-scooter travel was from lower service level trip ends and that these patterns increased with e-scooter trip distance.
+Nevertheless, we have found limited and specific evidence of times and areas where ‘gap filling’ and first-last mile trips are apparent.
+Night time, early morning and weekend e-scooter travel volume is high; all times when transit service levels are lower.
+We also found limited evidence of spatial gaps in transit where first-last mile rail access was occurring and some evidence that rail-linked e-scooter travel was from lower service level trip ends and that these patterns increased with e-scooter trip distance.

 Implications of the research for research and policy are discussed.